FedCampus/dyn_flower_android_drf/README.md

 Please see `backend/README.md` for information on how to set up the backend server, see `client/README.md` to set up the client.

+Please see `tflite_converter/README.md` for information on how to convert models to `.tflite` files.

 ---

 Note: you don't need to follow the instructions below.